ran-yu/focused_crawler/README.md

 # focused_crawler

-The crawling process is initiated by first providing a seed list that encodes the information need.
-The seed list is in the form of entity URIs, usually coming from publicly available knowledge bases (i.e. DBpedia).
-The individual methods are accessible under the REST API and by the specific methods names, please find the details in the Methods section.

 ## Prerequisites
 To start the REST API, the web service enviroment is required.
 Our API runs under [Tomcat](http://tomcat.apache.org/).